akihiko-shimura/gbeampro/README.md

 n2 = Xtal.n(1.064, 0, 149, pol='o') # for ordinary ray of wavelength 1.064 µm and temperature 149 degC.
 b1.interface(n2)
 ```
-(Note that for extraordinary rays in ansiotropic crystals this propagation method can not be applied.)
+(Note that this propagation method can not be applied for extraordinary rays in ansiotropic crystals.)

 ```python
     GaussBeam(wl_um=1.06400, n=1.604333, z_mm=145.00000, R_mm=-1.16329e+01, w_mm=0.05977)